-Average Evolution of Gender Integration Among Civil Society Organizations 2001-30 JUNE 2023 he LEADER Center for Civic Initiatives in Kyrgyzstan is a women-led nongovernmental organization which, since the early 2000s, has encouraged women, youth and local communities to assume civic responsibility in areas of education, small enterprise and natural resource management.
+Average Evolution of Gender Integration Among Civil Society Organizations 2001-30 JUNE 2023 he LEADER Center for Civic Initiatives in Kyrgyzstan is a women-led NGO which, since the early 2000s, has encouraged women, youth and local communities to assume civic responsibility in areas of education, small enterprise and natural resource management.
 The members of LEADER are women who head households, own small plots of land or livestock, run their own small enterprises, or are teachers and even local politicians.
+With the support a CEPF small grant, they have stitched together plots of land to create formal protected areas.
+Even though the plots are as small as a hectare in size, they are in critical locations, protecting precise habitats.